AcalaNetwork/acala.js/packages/sdk/docs/ausd-bridge.md

 ```

 4. redeem
-when the tranfser finished, we should get signedVAA information from wormhole and send an redeem TX in **toChain**
+when the tranfser finished, we should get signedVAA information from wormhole and send an redeem TX at **toChain**
 ```javascript
 // pass the transfer TX hash
 const redeem = await sdk.redeem({ ...transferParams, txHash: hash });